timKraeuter/PCS955-DAT355/mt-lecture/README.md

 ## Exercise 3

 Use the metamodel and model ws respectively and import existings projects.
-Use the launch config in the model workspace for exercise 3 to launch the object-relational transformation.
+Use the launch config in the model workspace project _Exercise3_ to launch the object-relational transformation.